pn1616/amfoss_tasks/task-04/README.md

 # Competitive Programming

-I only did five of them.
+I only did four of them.
 It was actually pretty difficult for me.
-But I managed to do five somehow.
 Took me a while.